fuzzycode/pytvdbapi/docs/source/examples.rst

 ---------------------------
 It is possible to tell the API to ignore casing when accessing the object attributes.
-If you pass `ignore_case=True` when creating the :class:`pytvdbapi.api.TVDB` instance, you can access the attributes of the :class:`pytvdbapi.api.Show`, :class:`pytvdbapi.api.Season` and :class:`pytvdbapi.api.Episode` in a case insensitive manner.
+If you pass `ignore_case=True` when creating the :class:`pytvdbapi.api.TVDB` instance, you can access the dynamically created attributes of the :class:`pytvdbapi.api.Show`, :class:`pytvdbapi.api.Season` and :class:`pytvdbapi.api.Episode` in a case insensitive manner.

 Example::